 1 - 7' 14 gauge Romex house wire, cut into 28" sections

 I got the washing machine hose from a local building materials recycling store for $3.
+I cut into 2' sections and pushed the braid off, it's kind of like those "Chinese handcuffs" we had as kids, push it off, not pull it off.
 I bought the 1/2" copper fittings, pipe, and hose clamps at Lowes for about $10.
 I already had the Romex, and already had solder and a propane torch to join the copper pieces.
 Pretty cheap project.

 I only used the ground wire out of the Romex.
 My thought with the wire is to insert it through the inside of the braid and twist the ends together.
 That will keep the braid from stretching, and I think it will also help keep it from floating.